Repackaging vs Refurbishment

 If this happens, you will upset a brand new customer.
-They will return it so your return rate will increase PLUS if they mark it “not as described” or “used sold as new,” Amazon may suspend your listing with a Please Explain request.
+The customer might then return it so your return rate will increase.

-There are two Amazon services that relate to salvaging damaged customer returns: Repackaging and Refurbishment.
+There are two Amazon services that relate to salvaging damaged customer returns: The first is Repackaging and the second is Refurbishment.
 Here’s what they say about their Repackaging Service:

 “FBA repackages your eligible customer returns so that they can be sold as new.
 The service applies both to retail and FBA return items, and cannot be disabled in your settings.

 Each returned unit is evaluated to determine whether it can be repackaged.
 Repackaging can include replacing the poly bag or bubble wrapping, or re-boxing the item.
 It can also include repackaging of branded and unbranded boxes, and poly bags.”

 Amazon grants itself a lot of scope to recoup some costs from products that are returned in a damaged condition.
 They then either put them back into your stock or sell them from their Amazon Warehouse storefront at a discount.